zhen010911/stucalendar/README.md

 	4.Check notes:
 		*click the button and a table will appear
-		*tips:if there is nothing,please add a notes then back to this step,you are successful when you see a table
+		*tips:if there is nothing,please add a notes then back to this step,you are successful when you see a table 5.Automatic reminding
+		*if you set a fixed time to remind that day what you should,then the clock start and it'll refresh per 3 seconds to judge whether the present time is existed in the database;if it's true,the web will forward to the html which tell you what you have to do today
 Have fun!!!^-^